kibo-web-app-dev-jan-23/final-project---crud-app-code_genieee/README.md

 ## Not yet implemented
 For the sake of this project, we only implemented some few features so as to meetup with the deadline.
 Some of the other features we'd like to include in our app are
+1. Role based access control
-1. Students being able to view their grades
+2. Students being able to view their grades
-2. Instructors being to assign assignments
+3. Instructors being to assign assignments
-3. Students being able to view pending assignments, mark assignment as completed and also view completed assignments
+4. Students being able to view pending assignments, mark assignment as completed and also view completed assignments
-4. Instructors being able to assign grades to students
+5. Instructors being able to assign grades to students
-5. Student being able to check tuition payment status
+6. Student being able to check tuition payment status